docapostiotalliance/kafka-etl/README.md

 ### Continuous integration

 Please be sure to keep the pipeline in an ok state (maven compile ok and unit tests ok) when you submit a pull request.
-You can find the pipelines are [here](https://github.com/docapostiotalliance/kafka-etl/actions).
+You can find the pipelines [here](https://github.com/docapostiotalliance/kafka-etl/actions).